dharmamitra/dharmamitra-frontend-next/README.md

 - Slot directories need to be created for each env content page (eg `@dharmamitra`) which will render the actual content for the given env.

-In addidition to enable static rendering it's necessary to follow the [next-intl static rendering guide](https://next-intl-docs.vercel.app/docs/getting-started/app-router/with-i18n-routing#static-rendering)
+In addidition, to enable static rendering it's necessary to follow the [next-intl static rendering guide](https://next-intl-docs.vercel.app/docs/getting-started/app-router/with-i18n-routing#static-rendering)

 #### Theming